TITLE 89: SOCIAL SERVICES

 A) The individual requires institutionalization solely because of a severe mental or developmental impairment.

-B) The individual does not meet the minimum score required under subsection (e)(3) of this Section.
+B) The individual does not meet the minimum score required under subsection (e)(3).

 2) Termination of coverage under the waiver shall be initiated upon the occurrence of any of the following events:

-B) Upon renewal for continued participation in the waiver, the individual does not meet the minimum score required under subsection (e)(3) of this Section.
+B) Upon renewal for continued participation in the waiver, the individual does not meet the minimum score required under subsection (e)(3).

 C) The individual does not require at least one of the services described under subsection (d).

-3) A transition period of no more than 60 days, during which the individual will continue to receive services through the waiver, will be provided on terminations resulting from subsections (g)(2)(B) and (C) of this Section.
+3) A transition period of no more than 60 days, during which the individual will continue to receive services through the waiver, will be provided on terminations resulting from subsections (g)(2)(B) and (C).

 h) DSCC shall perform a level of care screening for the waiver as follows: